Help and Frequently Asked Questions

 No they don`t.
 Some employers do not want to advertise their positions, or some roles need to be filled urgently or confidentially.
 If JK have the right person already registered, they can be referred to a client quickly, and the role can be filled almost immediately.

-When clients do want JK to advertise, they do so on their website and on webpages such as Seek and LinkedIn.
+When clients do want JK to advertise, they do so on their website and on webpages such as Seek and the JK Facebook Page.

 8. Will I need to complete a police check?

-This will depend on the type of role you are applying for, and the Employers' Policies, Procedures and Procedures.
+This will depend on the type of role you are applying for, and the Employers' Policies.

 A police check is mandatory for roles that work with children, the elderly or in a volunteer capacity.
 You may also be asked to do a police check by an Employer if the role has access to money or sensitive information.